osdjp-lab/PythonBlockDrop/README.md

 # HOW TO PLAY

 Play game with keyboard.
 Follow instructions written on game window.
-To move bricks use arrows from keyboard: up arrow - brick rotation, down arrow - speed up, left arrow - move brick to left, right arrow - move brick to right.
+To move blocks use arrows from keyboard: up arrow - block rotation, down arrow - speed up, left arrow - move block to left, right arrow - move block to right.